Seminars are currently held at 15:00-16:00 on Wednesdays in person or join by Teams. All are welcome to join.

 Abstract

-This talk reimagines how AI-powered smart city solutions can be designed to advance the realization of the United Nations Sustainable Development Goals (SDGs) such as sustainable cities and communities, and energy conservation while maintaining a human touch through thoughtful Human-Computer Interaction design approaches that ensure AI remains accessible, ethical, inclusive, and aligned with human values and community needs.
+This talk reimagines how AI-powered smart city solutions can be designed to advance the realisation of the United Nations Sustainable Development Goals (SDGs) such as sustainable cities and communities, and energy conservation while maintaining a human touch through thoughtful Human-Computer Interaction design approaches that ensure AI remains accessible, ethical, inclusive, and aligned with human values and community needs.

 Brief biography

 Dr Makuochi S. Nkwo is a lecturer and Human-Centred AI researcher at the University of Greenwich, London, UK.
 Makuochi’s current research focuses on responsible designs and innovations.
 He works at the intersection of human-computer interaction, artificial intelligence, digital ethics and governance, and their application to health, education, ecommerce, and sustainable future.
 While he has won grants from the Alan Turing Research Institute (2023) and the University of Greenwich ECA Pilot Project Fund (2024), his empirical research outputs using qualitative and quantitative methods have contributed significantly to addressing industry-based problems and sustainable development goals.
-He prioritizes exceptional leadership in institutions and organizations to drive benefits realization for stakeholders.
+He prioritises exceptional leadership in institutions and organisations to drive benefits realisation for stakeholders.